Data Validation Based on Another Cell in Excel (4 Examples)

 Applying Named Range to Do Data Validation Based on Another Cell in Excel

-• As a consequence, we will get the following drop-down options for the size.
+• We will get the following drop-down options for the size.

 Creating Named Range to Do Data Validation Based on Another Cell in Excel